Jonnyauk/Wonderflux/README.md

 Wonderflux generates a complete responsive CSS layout system built with [Flux Layout](https://github.com/Jonnyauk/flux-layout).
-This replaces the pixel based system in Wonderflux v1 and generates a number of useful media queries media queries based on your options (set in Appearance > Wonderflux).
+This replaces the pixel based system in Wonderflux v1 and generates a number of useful media queries based on your options (set in Appearance > Wonderflux).

 Your Flux Layout system is generated from the following values set on the Wonderflux Stylelab options page: